 At the conclusion of the registration form disregard the payment section at the end and close out the window.
 The registration form is still saved and submitted.
 Once closed, go to the make-a-payment link and submit a minimum $100 non-refundable deposit to reserve your spot today.
 Registration is not officially accepted until completed registration form and deposit is received on the same day.
 Payment must be paid in full 4 weeks prior to camp start date.

-Written cancellations (post or email) received four weeks prior to camp start date will receive a refund less the $100 non-refundable deposit fee.
-No refunds are given within four weeks of camp start date; substitutions are accepted.
+Written cancellations (post or email) received four weeks prior to camp start date will receive a refund less the $100 non-refundable deposit.
+No refunds given within four weeks of camp start date, but substitutions are accepted.

 Late Fee Policy:

 Registration received prior to June 1 no late fee will be applied.